 Inclusion: The situation in which individuals or communities (both physical and demographic) are fully involved in the society in which they reside, including the economic, social, cultural and political dimensions of that society.

-Organizations with limited affiliations: Organizations that meet the needs of specific populations – including youth or seniors groups, cultural associations, Legions, faith-based groups, and other organizations with limited affiliations.
+Organizations with limited affiliations: Organizations that meet the needs of specific populations – including youth or seniors groups, cultural associations, Legions, faith-based groups.

 5.0 KEY WORDS

-Anti-Discrimination; Human Rights; Discrimination; Equity; Inclusion; Religious Organizations
+Anti-Discrimination; Ontario Human Rights Code; Discrimination; Equity; Inclusion; Religious Organizations